Name: Tokyo Dome City (TDC)

 Circle back to Suidobashi Station and your journey is complete – well, almost.

 Climb up onto the pedestrian walkway next to Suidobashi Station for a bird’s eye view.
-Including another great restaurant: No Noodles, No Life.
+Including another great restaurant below: No Noodles, No Life.

 One last stop you may want to make on your way home: another mega Don Quijote discount store right across the street to the northeast of Tokyo Dome City.